rpe/rpe.github.io/_drafts/right-in-the-go-bag.markdown

 super-duper zip lock bags.
 They are waterproof and reusable.
 They won't last forever, but who does once the zombies come?

-**Compass and Maps**.
+**Compass and Map**.
 If you need a compass, you're probably in the deep, deep mud.
 But it weighs nothing and if you need one, you're screwed without one (in other words, don't rely on the compass in your smart phone).
 I carry an old [Suunto](http://www.amazon.com/gp/product/B000YU5RF4/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B000YU5RF4&linkCode=as2&tag=myhomepag01ba-20).
+A paper map of the local area may also come in handy.

 **Survival Blanket**.
 [Adventure Medical Kits Sol Survival Blanket](http://www.amazon.com/gp/product/B004M7U1H4/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B004M7U1H4&linkCode=as2&tag=myhomepag01ba-20).
 It might get loud.
 Wait.
 Cold.
 Cold.
 It might get cold.
 It might also get loud.